Crime scene: Preservation and contamination

 A crime scene is often preserved by setting up a blockade to control the movement in and out of a scene as well as maintaining the scene's integrity.
 A perimeter is taped off with barricade tape in order to keep only those necessary on-site.
-This is done to prevent contaminated evidence as investigators try to avoid contamination at all costs.
+This is done to prevent contaminated evidence.
 While it is difficult to completely avoid contamination, many steps are taken to ensure the integrity of the crime scene remains intact.
 Officers take care to not eat, drink, smoke, or take their breaks near the crime scene.
 Anything leftover by the officers on the scene could be mistaken for potential evidence and tamper with the success of the investigation.

 Sequence of events

-The Initial Responding Officer receives a dispatch call and arrives at the location of the crime.
+The initial responding officer receives a dispatch call and arrives at the location of the crime.
 This officer plays a crucial part in maintaining the integrity of the scene.
 Initial responders are in charge of securing the scene by setting up physical barriers to control the traffic in and around the area.
-The officer also documents his/her initial observations, as well as the condition of the scene upon arrival.
-Once the crime scene investigation unit, arrives on the scene, being sure not to touch anything, an initial walkthrough is performed.
+The officer also documents their initial observations, as well as the condition of the scene upon arrival.
+Once the crime scene investigation unit arrives on the scene, an initial walkthrough is performed.
 This walkthrough helps the investigators get an understanding of what kind of crime has occurred.
 The unit notes on the presence of potential evidence and devises a plan for processing the scene.

 A second walkthrough is performed for the purpose of documentation.
 The unit will take pictures and draw sketches of the scene.
 Sometimes videos are taken to ensure every detail of the crime is documented.
 After thorough documentation has been conducted, the CSI unit carefully collects all items that could be considered the evidence.
 These items are tagged, logged, and packaged to ensure nothing is damaged or lost.
 All evidence from the scene is sent to the forensic laboratory for analysis.
 The forensic laboratory processes all pieces of evidence from the scene.
-Once the results are in they go to the lead detective on the case.
+Once the results are in, they go to the lead detective on the case.